parthsongaonkar/data-integration-and-governance/Enterprise-Data-Governance/README.md

 Finance, Sales and Country Managers on the core definitions, data quality issues, the fact that all knowledge around the pipelines is in just two people in IT, shared login credentials to the stores and the fact that the Marketing and country CRM team uses customer data without proper consent(Bharath Kishore Gudepu, 2019) results in no one being accountable.

+## Recommendation
+1. Decide Metric Ownership, by defining revenue, margin, and active customers.
+2. Document Institutional Knowledge, Cross Train Additional Staff.
+3. Develop Data Literacy program in the responsibility of data handling and model adoption (Stoyanovich et al., 2022).
+4. All the programs/initiatives that use customer data without proper permission and fail to meet NDB obligations must be stopped.
+5. Establish Formal Data Governance (FDO) Formalise data ownership, stewards and custodians of all priority data assets (Wende, n.d.).